Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

-However these picks can then change hands during the trade period and the final draft order is often quite different to the original one released after the end of the season.
+However, these picks can then change hands during the trade period and the final draft order is often quite different to the original one released after the end of the season.

 After originally being held in 1981 and 1982, the draft was then not held again until 1986, but has been held in some form every year since.

-For much of its early history it was held in Victoria each year, but in recent times it has regularly been held interstate.
+For much of its early history, it was held in Victoria each year, but in recent times it has regularly been held interstate.

-The draft has returned to Melbourne for 2018, however.
+The draft has returned to Melbourne for 2022 and 2023.

 The No.1 draft pick is always a prized possession, though clubs have gotten smarter about using it in modern times than they were in the past.